 Municipal Integration and Development Initiative (MIDI)

-Which actors need to be included and which procedures applied in order to identify realistic and sustainable investment projects that are supported by a broad societal consensus on the national as well as European level?
+Which actors and processes are necessary to identify realistic and sustainable investment projects that are supported and sustained by the national and European public?

 - Manifesto Relaunching Europe Bottom-Up